DEV Community

 Start of Line Gif

 Find Next Match: To find the next instance of a word in your code, you can easily highlight the world and hit Command + D (Mac) or Ctrl + D (Windows).
 You can continue hitting this until you have every instance you want selected highlighted.
-From here, you can simply type to change it at every place in your code.
+From here, you can type to change it at every selected instance in your code.
 This is very helpful when trying to change variable names, for example.

 Find Next Match Gif